-Our approach aims for maximum reach by offering a range of different opportunities for people to have their say.
-In line with the Authority's Engagement Strategy principles agreed by Cabinet on the 10 September 2018, these opportunities are:

-- Inclusive: making sure that everyone is able to engage in the process - Clear: being clear on the aims of each engagement activity at the outset and the extent to which residents can be involved - Integrated: ensuring that engagement activities are joined up with the relevant decision making processes - Tailored: aiming to better understand our audience and using different methods appropriately to enable and encourage people to be involved - Feedback: giving feedback through agreed channels when engagement activity is completed - Timely: aiming to give sufficient notice to make opportunities available to all and taking into account those times when it is more appropriate to engage depending on our target audience.

-Information about the Budget proposals will be provided on the Authority's website www.northtyneside.gov.uk.
-This will include information to explain the context and set out the proposals.
-This will be accompanied by a questionnaire to provide opportunities for people to give their feedback either via the website, e-mail or through social media.

-Members of the Residents Panel will be invited to attend 3 sessions throughout December 2018 which will provide a number of them with further context to the budget setting process, enable them to listen to the proposals and to provide feedback face to face.
-The sessions aim to give residents a clearer understanding of local authority finance and budget setting processes that will help them to critically appraise the draft proposals and then feedback accordingly.

-Targeted events will be held for key stakeholder groups including: Staff Panel, businesses, schools, young people, community and voluntary sector, Trade Unions, North Tyneside Strategic Partnership, older people and carers.

-Engagement with people who use our services or their representatives will be via existing networks.
-The engagement programme will be advertised via the press and social media and at key outlets and facilities including libraries, Customer First Centres, community centres, leisure centres.
+- 2.2.2 The engagement approach aims for maximum reach by offering a range of different opportunities for people to have their say.
+In line with the Authority's Engagement Strategy principles agreed by Cabinet on 10 September 2018, these opportunities are: - Inclusive: making sure that everyone is able to engage in the process; - Clear: being clear on the aims of each engagement activity at the outset and the extent to which residents can be involved; - Integrated: ensuring that engagement activities are joined up with the relevant decision-making processes; - Tailored: aiming to better understand our audience and using different methods appropriately to enable and encourage people to be involved; - Feedback: giving feedback through agreed channels when engagement activity is completed; and - Timely: aiming to give sufficient notice to make opportunities available to all and taking into account those times when it is more appropriate to engage depending on our target audience. - 2.2.3 Information about the Budget proposals was provided on the Authority's website www.northtyneside.gov.uk.
+This included information to explain the context and set out the proposals.
+This was accompanied by a questionnaire to provide opportunities for people to give their feedback either via the website, e-mail or through social media. - 2.2.4 Members of the Residents Panel were invited to attend three sessions throughout December 2018 which provided them with further context to the budget-setting process, enabled them to listen to the proposals and provided feedback face-to-face.
+The sessions aimed to give residents a clearer understanding of local authority finance and budget-setting processes that enabled them to critically appraise the initial proposals and then feedback accordingly. - 2.2.5 Targeted events were held for key stakeholder groups including: Staff Panel, businesses, schools, young people, community and voluntary sector, Trade Unions, North Tyneside Strategic Partnership, older people and carers. - 2.2.6 Engagement with people who use our services, or their representatives, was via existing networks.
+The engagement programme was advertised via the press and social media and at key outlets and facilities including libraries, Customer First Centres, community centres and leisure centres.

+3. Strategic Plans

+3.1 Strategic Plan Considerations

+- 3.1.1 This section of the Annex provides an overview of the strategic planning / policy documents that Cabinet must consider and be mindful of when making decisions relating to the allocation of resources.
+The alignment of resources to the strategic priorities of the Elected Mayor and Cabinet is a fundamental part of the budget-setting process. - 3.1.2 The Medium-Term Financial Strategy MTFS is developed in the context of the strategic priorities and policy decisions which are made by Cabinet.
+This ensures that the Council's strategic plans can be delivered within the financial resources available.
+In addition, the MTFS ensures the Authority has a clear financial vision and direction for the medium-term and Cabinet understand the financial implications of decisions that are taken.

-Our North Tyneside Plan
+3.2 Our North Tyneside Plan